jvv/jquery-star-rating-plugin/README.md

 # Options

-    min : 1

-Start counting here, you probably won't need to change this

     max : 5

-How many stars you want (starting from the min option)
+How many stars you want / max rating.

     fieldName : 'rating'

-Specific name for the hidden input field
+Specific name for the hidden input field.

     fieldId : 'rating'